 Your morning tour starts at the lavish terraced gardens of Prince Eugene’s Belvedere Palace.
 Drive along the famous Ringstrasse Boulevard lined with landmarks including Emperor Franz Josef’s Hofburg Palace, the Burg Theater and the State Opera House.
 See the Votive Church, built in 1856, and then visit historic Schönbrunn Palace.
 The magnificent palace boasts 1400 rooms and halls, a small zoo, a fine museum of Imperial coaches and carriages, a theater and lovely formal gardens.
 (B)

 Drive through the hills and valleys of the picturesque Danube Valley and continue to Altötting, home of the Black Madonna of Altötting, and a pilgrimage destination for over 500 years.
 Celebrate Mass and see the Shrine of Our Lady and the Basilica of St. Anna.
-Proceed to the charming village of Oberammergau, site of the world famous Passion Play.
+Proceed to the Oberammergau area for the night.
 (B,D)

 The highlight of your trip!
 In keeping with their 387year old promise, the villagers of Oberammergau present their Passion Play depicting the last week of the life of Christ.
 The play’s presentation can be traced to 1633 when the Black Plague swept Europe.
 The people of Oberammergau took a solemn oath: if God spared them, they would present a day-long play depicting the last week in the life of Christ.
 To this day they have kept their promise and every ten years the citizens of Oberammergau perform their passion play with the same love and devotion they have shown for over 380 years.
 Today the play takes place on an open-air stage with a covered auditorium seating 4,700, against a beautiful backdrop of towering Alpine mountains.
 (B,D)